Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 I will be applying for master's and Ph.D. programs in Operations Management (OM) and Operations Research (OR) in the U.S. for the Fall 2025.

+You can cantact me by e-mail: wanglei123@sjtu.edu.cn or by Wechat: Triplestone0603.

 Academic Achievements
 ------
 * Total GPA: 3.99/4.30